electrode-io/electrode/README.md

 ```
 [Sample file](https://github.com/electrode-io/electrode-boilerplate-universal-react-node/blob/master/client/register-service-worker.js)

 The service worker is ready to accept `push` from the server.
 On receiving the push, it will provide the `notification` to the browser.

+#### 4. Setting up your API_KEY and GCM_SENDER_ID
+We will be needing the API_KEY and GCM_ENDPOINT to send the messages from the server.
+To generate these values, visit [firebase](https://console.firebase.google.com) and create a new project.
+Click on the setting icons and open `Project settings`.
+Navigate to the `CLOUD MESSAGING` tab to view your `Server key or Legacy Server key` (API_KEY) and the `Sender ID`.
+You need to update your `manifest` in `sw-config.js` to update the (gcm_sender_id)[https://github.com/electrode-io/electrode-boilerplate-universal-react-node/blob/master/config/sw-config.js#L18].

 ## Instructions for sending a push notification
 Now that we have our service worker up and running, we can send a `push` with the following steps: